-Cell phone use is not permitted during the school day.
-Phones should not interrupt class or become a burden to the learning process.
-Phones sent to school with students are the sole responsibility of the parents.
-They should not be set to ring during the school day.
-The only times students are allowed to check their phone for messages are before school begins or after school ends each day.
-Phones that are misused may be taken from a student and held by the teacher for a parent/guardian to pick up.
+Cellular device use is not permitted during the school day.
+Devices sent to school with students are the sole responsibility of the parents.
+They should be set to "silent" during the school day.
+The only times students are allowed to check their devices for messages are before school begins or after school ends each day.

+Devices that are misused may be taken from a student and held by the teacher/school office for a parent/guardian to pick up.